 They can even teach those skills to younger generations which make it more enjoyable.
 Although it is perfect for introverts and seniors under home care, knitting can also be used to enhance social behavior such as in cases where a few people who enjoy the activity come together to share their skills and experiences.

 Most elderly people struggle with memory loss issues whether they are short term or long term.
 At that age, most face conditions such as dementia that causes memory impairment.
 With knitting, the person gives their brains a challenge which helps in keeping the brain sharp.
 This is mostly applicable when they use different styles and patterns each time.
 This new challenge to the brain every time keeps them motivated and improves cognitive reasoning.
-Another advantage of knitting comes from the fact that the brain and the hands have to communicate to perform the task at hand.
+Another advantage of being acquainted with a pair of knitting needles comes from the fact that the brain and the hands have to communicate to perform the task at hand.
 This constant communication, in turn, improves the “motor skills” and helps the person become more flexible.

 Whether you want to knit a blanket or other pieces of clothing, there are several patterns you can choose from.
 Some of the patterns are complicated and therefore suitable for younger people while others are simple yet still great for elderly people.
 Some of them include: